router-protocol/router-chain-docs/docs/message-transfer/README.md

    <Section>
   <Card
     title="Overview"
-    description="What is CrossTalk and why is it required?" to="/message-transfer/overview"
+    description="What is CrossTalk and Omnichain framework"
+    to="/message-transfer/overview"
     icon={<IDEIcon />}
   />
     <Card
-    title="Understanding CrossTalk"
+    title="Understanding Message transfer"
     description="Dissecting different functions and parameters associated with CrossTalk" to="/message-transfer/understanding-message-transfer"
     icon={<ChainIcon />}
   />
  <Card
-    title="Different Types of Requests"
+    title="EVM-Guides"
-    description="Learning how to execute different types of cross-chain requests using CrossTalk." to="/message-transfer/different-types-of-requests"
+    description="Learning how to execute different types of cross-chain requests in EVM Chains" to="/message-transfer/evm-guides"
     icon={<ModulesIcon />}
   />
  <Card
+    title="Near-Guides"
+    description="Learning how to execute different types of cross-chain requests in Near" to="/message-transfer/near-guides"
+    icon={<ModulesIcon />}
+  />
+ <Card
+    title="Router-chain-Guides"
+    description="Learning how to execute different types of cross-chain requests from or to Router chain" to="/message-transfer/near-guides"
+    icon={<ModulesIcon />}
+  />
+  <Card
     title="Fee Management"
-    description="Gaining a deeper understanding of how the CrossTalk fee is computed" to="/message-transfer/fee-management"
+    description="Gaining a deeper understanding of how the CrossTalk and Omnichain Fee is computed" to="/message-transfer/fee-management"
     icon={<AssetIcon />}
   />
     <Card
     title="Cross-chain Read Requests"
-    description="Learning how to query data from different chains in a decentralized manner" to="/message-transfer/cross-chain-read-requests"
+    description="Learning how to query data from different chains in a decentralized manner" to="/message-transfer/evm-guides/evm-read-calls"
     icon={<Telescope />}
   />
   </Section>